projectatomic/atomicapp/docs/providers.md

 The Docker provider will simply start a Docker container on the host the Atomic App is deployed.

 Atomic App will use the name within namespace and append it with `atomic` and a hash value.
-If `--name` is provided within the Docker artifacts file, this will be used but the user will be given a warning.
+If `--name` is provided within the Docker artifacts file, this will be used but the user will be given a warning.a

+This provider does not use `providerconfig` option.

 **Configuration values**